hqy5038/ist-303-xr-team-ex-2/README.md

 3;	DONE: (New) Put generated files into a "wiki_dl" folder;	TREVOR;	Add "/wiki_dl" to file path

-4;	Fix the Concurrent Process function which doesn't seem to return results;	HJ;	Checked task manager, polling every second but function is sub-second, so can't see whether traffic is going to wikipedia site
+4;	NOT DONE; Fix the Concurrent Process function which doesn't seem to return results;	HJ;	Checked task manager, polling every second but function is sub-second, so can't see whether traffic is going to wikipedia site.
+Tested for 'resource exhaustion' and there is plenty of CPU capacity & memory left... no errors... simply can't see why no files are returned.

 5;	DONE: Make timer seconds more readable (e.g. one digit);	TREVOR;	Round function to single digit